molgenis/VaSeBuilder/docs/output_files.md

 * Donor variant file list

 ### FastQ files
 VaSeBuilder also output a set of FastQ files when ```AssembleValidationSet``` or ```BuildValidationSet``` is run.
 These FastQ files will have acceptor reads in variant contexts exchanged by donor reads in variant contexts.
-The number of FastQ files is equal to the number of accceptor FastQ files supplied.
+The number of FastQ files is equal to the number of acceptor FastQ files supplied.

 __FastQ files written:__
 * R1 FastQ file(s)